-Anaphylaxis is the most severe form of allergic reaction and is potentially life threatening.
-Anaphylaxis should be treated as a medical emergency, requiring immediate treatment.
+Anaphylaxis is a potentially life threatening, severe allergic reaction and should always be treated as a medical emergency.

-Anaphylaxis occurs after exposure to an allergen (usually to foods, insect stings or medicines), to which a person is already extremely sensitive.
-It results in potentially life threatening symptoms, which include:
+Anaphylaxis occurs after exposure to an allergen (usually to foods, insects or medicines), to which a person is already extremely sensitive.
+The symptoms of anaphylaxis are potentially life threatening and include any one of the following:

-In some cases, anaphylaxis is preceded by less dangerous allergic symptoms.
-Symptoms can include:
+In some cases, anaphylaxis is preceded by less dangerous allergic symptoms such as:

-Several factors can influence the severity of anaphylaxis, including exercise, heat, alcohol and in food allergic people, the amount eaten, how it is prepared and consumed.
+Several factors can influence the severity of the allergic reaction.
+These include exercise, heat, alcohol, and in food allergic people, the amount eaten and how it is prepared and consumed.

 Identifying the cause of anaphylaxis is important

 Your doctor will normally ask a series of questions that may help to narrow down the list of likely causes such as foods or medicines consumed that day, or exposure to insects.
-This approach will also help to exclude conditions that can sometimes be confused with anaphylaxis like fainting attacks or epileptic fits.
-If allergy is suspected, this may be followed by allergy tests, usually by blood tests for allergen specific IgE (commonly known as RAST tests) or skin prick tests, to help confirm or exclude potential triggers.
+This approach will also help to exclude conditions that can sometimes be confused with anaphylaxis, such as fainting or an epileptic seizure.
+If allergy is suspected, this may be followed by allergy tests, usually a blood test for allergen specific IgE (formerly known as RAST tests) or skin prick testing, to help confirm or exclude potential triggers.
 Information on allergy testing is available on the ASCIA website

 Effective management of anaphylaxis saves lives

-If you have severe allergy and are at risk of anaphylaxis, you will require a comprehensive management plan from your doctor, which should include:
+If you are at risk of anaphylaxis, you will require ongoing management by your doctor.
+This should include:

-- Referral to a medical specialist (Allergist / Clinical Immunologist)*
+- Referral to a medical specialist (clinical immunology/allergy specialist)*

 - Identification of the trigger/s of anaphylaxis